HackYourFutureBelgium/debugging/README.md

 ### Examples and Exercises

 There are 5 directories of examples & exercises in this repo.
 Each directory has a bunch of chapters that should be studied in order (ie. `/a-isolate/01-variables` before `/a-isolate/02-value-swaps`).
 However you can study the main directories at the same time, for example `/b-interact/01-prompt-alert-confirm` builds on top of only the first few chapters in `/a-isolate`.

-Anyway, this is just our suggestion.
-Experiment and find what works for you:
+Many of these exercises will come with a solution, for example:  `exercise.js` & `exercise.re.js`.
+The `.re.` stands for _**reverse engineering**_, the practice of rebuilding a program by studying it's behavior (user experience) without reading the source code.
+Your aren't expected to write the same code as the solution, there are many right answers!
+When you open one of these `.re.` files from the table of contents, their code will be minified and unreadable.
+Instead of reading the code you should run the script and examine the flowchart to understand how your solution should behave.

 - **[./errors](./errors)**: JavaScript errors - get over the initial fear by throwing your own errors.
 Then learn how to pause on errors in the debugger, to read callstack messages, and to handle errors with `try`/`catch`.
 - **[./a-isolate](./a-isolate)**: Practice the foundations of JavaScript in isolation.
 Learn to step through and predict your program's execution using the _debugger_ and _JS Tutor_.
 These examples and exercises have no user input and have no HTML/CSS.